What Should Claimants Do After an Injury?

-- See A Doctor Immediately If You Are In Pain.
-After an accident, you must receive immediate medical treatment from your general physician or an emergency hospital clinic or visit your local 24-hour clinic.
+- If you’re in pain, immediately see a doctor – After an accident, you must receive immediate medical treatment from your general physician or an emergency hospital clinic or visit your local 24-hour clinic.
 All your out-of-pocket expenses for such costs are reimbursable upon settlement.

-- Tell Your Doctor About Your Medical Problems Resulting From The Accident; Make sure you tell your treating doctor what happened and describe in detail your injuries.
+- Discuss your injuries and health problems with your doctor experienced after your accident – Make sure you tell your treating doctor what happened and describe in detail your injuries.
 Whatever you tell the doctor or nurse will be in your report.
 Later in litigation, this report will be used in discovery, depositions, mediation, and/or even trial.
 So be careful.